FabLabIsafjordur/system-integration-tips/README.md

 ### Usability

-A QR code on the device that points to the manual can be a nice touch.
+A QR code on the device that points to the documentation can be a nice touch.

 Design 3D printed enclosures with [shadow lines](https://youtu.be/8dhFhU7Nl_0?si=9pBpZQx7DmvqgBTx) like they do for injection molding.